The Meaning of Kb Value in PCB Cleaning

 The cleaning strength of a PCB cleaner is frequently measured using an industry benchmark called the Kauri Butanol (Kb) value.
 A higher Kb value is usually better and means the cleaner is more aggressive.
 But there are trade-offs.
 For instance, stronger solvents can have compatibility problems with plastics, coatings, inks and other components.
 So, smart engineers should examine the Kb value of their cleaning products to avoid expensive surprises.

 Contamination-related failure within the electronics industry is growing.
-Since smaller, more densely-populated circuit boards becoming the norm, the issue of managing faults and guaranteeing the quality of the devices is important.
+Since smaller, more densely-populated circuit boards are becoming the norm, the issue of managing faults and guaranteeing the quality of the devices is important.
 Therefore, an effective cleaning process is critical to the longevity of electrical components.
 But it can be highly challenging.
 Many manufacturers are opting for solvent cleaning because they find it more effective, flexible and less expensive than other methods like aqueous cleaning.
 But before deciding which solvent to use, it is important that they study their Kb values.
 They are a good benchmark and starting point for analysis.

 The Kb Test